Datavault-UK/automate-dv-docs/docs/best_practices.md

 `HASHDIFF` columns should be called `HASHDIFF`, as per Data Vault 2.0 standards.
 Due to the fact we have a shared staging layer for the raw vault, we cannot have multiple columns sharing the same name.
-This means we have to name each of our `HASHDIFF` columns differently. dbtvault aims align as closely as possible with Data Vault 2.0 standards, and the following new feature is one of many steps we will be making towards that goal.
+This means we have to name each of our `HASHDIFF` columns differently.

 Below is an example satellite YAML config from a `dbt_project.yml` file: